Home » Power Plant » Thermal Power Plant: Layout, Working, Elements, Advantages and More

 5. Easy mechanism.

-6. Same heat could be reused.
+6. The same heat could be reused.

 7. Easier maintenance of the power station.